hknutzen/Netspoc/outline.markdown

 1. Parsing network topology and rule set.
 2. Connecting elements of the topology to form a topology graph.
-3. Breaking the rule set down to elementary rules with exactly one source and destination, identify inconsistencies and remove duplicate and contained rules.
+3. Breaking the rule set down to elementary rules with exactly one source, destination and protocol; identify inconsistencies and remove duplicate and redundant rules.
-4. Processing elementary rules by finding all paths in the network graph for every source and destination pair, marking managed routers on these paths with respective routing informations.
+4. Processing elementary rules by finding all paths in the network graph for every source and destination pair, marking managed routers on these paths with the respective rule.
-5. Converting the rules collected at managed routers into configurations for the router devices and writing a configuration file for every managed router.
+5. Converting rules collected at managed routers into configurations for the corresponding router devices and writing a configuration file for every managed router.

 Each of the steps consists of several tasks and operations that will